AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 To use [!DNL Experience Manager] desktop app,

 * Ensure that your [!DNL Experience Manager] version is supported by [!DNL Experience Manager] desktop app.
-See the [system requirements](release-notes.md#system-requirements-and-prerequisites-v2) below.
+See the [system requirements](release-notes.md).

 * Download and install the application.
 See [install desktop app](#install-v2) below.